jerdog/talk-bareMetal2Abstraction-slidev/slides.md

  -Douglas Adams

 <!--
-I mean who doesn't love a good Douglas Adams quote?
-I think it sums up the evolution of technology quite well.
 We started with bare metal servers, and now we have cloud-native computing.
 But at the end of the day, we just want stuff that works.
+Thank you Douglas Adams.
 -->

 ---